SandhyaFarswan/sandhyafarswan.github.io/projects/REDDplus.md

 <a href="https://www.researchgate.net/publication/333246436_An_Indian_Perspective_on_Reducing_Emission_from_Deforestation_and_Forest_Degradation_REDD_ISSN_0974-1364"><img class="img-fluid" style="border:3px solid black" src="/img/reddcvr.png"></a>

-The Cover page of Newsletter designed by me on the types of wastes using various sources from google and internet.
+The Cover page of Newsletter designed by me on the aspects of REDD+ using various sources from google and internet.

 For more information on the Newsletter, please see the [REDD+](http://jnuenvis.nic.in/newsletters/vol23no32017-18.pdf).